The price of this investment when the exchange last opened.

 Earnings per share (EPS) is the amount of profit a company generated for each outstanding share of its common stock.
 It is often used as an indicator of company profitability.

 Intel Corp. engages in the design, manufacture, and sale of computer products and technologies.
-It delivers computer, networking, data storage and communications platforms.
-It operates its business through the following segments: Client Computing Group, Data Center Group, Internet of Things Group, Non-Volatile Memory Solutions Group, Programmable Solutions and All Other.
-The Client Computing Group segment consists of platforms designed for notebooks, 2 in 1 systems, desktops, tablets, phones, wireless and wired connectivity products, and mobile communication components.
-The Data Center Group segment includes workload-optimized platforms and related products designed for enterprise, cloud, and communication infrastructure market.
-The Internet of Things Group segment comprises of platforms such as retail, transportation, industrial, video, buildings and smart cities, along with a broad range of other market segments.
-The Non-Volatile Memory Solutions Group segment constitutes of NAND flash memory products primarily used in solid-state drives.
-The Programmable Solutions Group segment contains programmable semiconductors and related products for a broad range of markets, including communications, data center, industrial, military, and automotive.
+It delivers computer, networking, data storage, and communications platforms.
+The firm operates through the following segments: Client Computing Group (CCG), Data Center Group (DCG), Internet of Things Group (IOTG), Non-Volatile Memory Solutions Group (NSG), Programmable Solutions (PSG), and All Other.
+The CCG segment consists of platforms designed for notebooks, 2-in-1 systems, desktops, tablets, phones, wireless and wired connectivity products, and mobile communication components.
+The DCG segment includes workload-optimized platforms and related products designed for enterprise, cloud, and communication infrastructure market.
+The IOTG segment offers compute solutions for targeted verticals and embedded applications for the retail, manufacturing, health care, energy, automotive, and government market segments.
+The NSG segment constitutes of NAND flash memory products primarily used in solid-state drives.
+The PSG segment contains programmable semiconductors and related products for a broad range of markets, including communications, data center, industrial, military, and automotive.
 The All Other segment consists of results from other non-reportable segment and corporate-related charges.
 The company was founded by Robert Norton Noyce and Gordon Earle Moore on July 18, 1968 and is headquartered in Santa Clara, CA.

 Bob Swan, MBA